llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/implicit-bool-conversion.rst

 .. option::  UseUpperCaseLiteralSuffix

    When `true`, the replacements will use an uppercase literal suffix in the provided fixes.
-Default a lowercase literal suffix is used.
+Default is `false`.

     Example